YipKean/react-practice-project/README.md

 ## Acknowledgements

-This repository is directly reference from https://www.youtube.com/watch?v=qJq9ZMB2Was Really good reference if you are looking for something to revise React/Laravel
+This repository is directly referenced from https://www.youtube.com/watch?v=qJq9ZMB2Was Really good reference if you are looking for something to revise React/Laravel

 ## Getting Started